arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 ### `toStep()`

 Moves the robot carriage to a specified step count.
-Zero is the motor home position and max number of steps is the axis end far from the motor home.
+Zero is in the motor home position and max number of steps is in the axis end far from the motor home.

 #### Syntax

 ```
 axis.toStep(step)
 ```
+#### Parameters

+* _step_: position in step counts with home equals to zero

 #### Example

 ```
-#include <Arduino_Embryo.h>
+#include <Arduino_EMBRYO_2.h>

 StepMotor axis(1, A5, 5, 6, 3, 4, A2, A1, 2, 12);